MiamiOH-CSE274/03_Queue_Lab/README.md

 8. TODO

 #### 2. If we did a Stack instead of a Queue, which of the private methods and variables would we need to keep, and which could we get rid of?
 Explain your answer.

 #### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?
+	One question I have about this exercise is how to keep track of the size of the array (not the number of elements inside the array, but the actual array size itself).
+For one method, I used b.size(), though when using that same array function inside of a different function, an error was thrown.
+I am sure that there is a technical explanation for this, but it also might be the case that I just have to hard code a new method for getting the size of the array.

 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?
+	To write this, you just have to code class ArrayQueue : public Queue <T> {...

 #### 5. What is the purpose of "templates" in C++?